Home » RBI Grade B » RBI Grade B Syllabus 2025

 4. Reasoning Ability

-RBI Grade B Syllabus 2024 For Phase I General (DR)
+RBI Grade B Phase I Syllabus For General (DR)

-RBI Grade B Syllabus 2024 for Phase I General (DR) comprises a total of four sections: English Language, Reasoning Ability, Quantitative Aptitude, and General Awareness.
-Here is the detailed RBI Grade B Syllabus topic-wise distribution for the phase 1 exam.
+The RBI Grade B 2025 Phase I General (DR) exam consists of four sections: English Language, Reasoning Ability, Quantitative Aptitude, and General Awareness.
+Below is a complete breakdown of the topics covered in each section for the Phase 1 examination.

 English Language Reasoning Ability Quantitative Aptitude General Awareness